GianisTsol/python-p2p/README.md

 ```
 ## Features

+- When a node connects no another it will recieve a list of active node to connect to.
+- Deticated file downloader and servr.
+When a node requests a file by its hash it will connect
+to a node that has it and download it.
+Files can be shared by placing the in the `content/` directory and the
+will be detectd with a refresh.
+This can be expanded to become like torrents.
 - Peer discovery.
 Every node gets a list of neighbours when connected.
 - Messages run he entire network, so every node can get every info out there.
   This is not very good for big networks but it works on a small scale and sending